allegro/axion-release-plugin/docs/configuration/hooks.md

 Implementing action for common tasks would be a waste, this is why `axion-release` comes bundled with two predefined actions.
-If you come up with some useful implementation, don\'t hesitate to create pull request!
+If you come up with some useful implementation, don't hesitate to create pull request!

 ## fileUpdate